This information applies to Scotland.

 You might be concerned that treatment you've received for your mental health problem has breached your human rights, for example your right to respect for private and family life or your right not to be treated in an inhumane or degrading way.
 If you think a public authority, such as the NHS, has breached your human rights, you'll need to get specialist advice.

 If you have a mental health problem, or even if other people think you have one, you might experience discrimination.
 This means that you might be treated unfairly because of your mental health, for example at work or when you're trying to access goods or services.
 This might amount to disability discrimination.

 If you think your human rights are being breached or you're being treated unfairly because of a mental health problem, you can get advice about what to do.

 Breathing Space is a free and confidential phone line for anybody experiencing low mood or depression.
 It's part of the Scottish government strategy called Choose Life to provide support for people who feel low and might feel suicidal.

 Mental Welfare Commission

-The Mental Welfare Commission for Scotland is an independent statutory body which has a duty to safeguard the interests of people who are mentally unwell through illness (or who have a learning disability), whether in hospital or in the community.
-It has a particular duty to check that practitioners abide by the principles governing provision of services and compulsory treatment and to promote best practice.
-Anyone with a mental disorder or her/his carers can contact the Mental Welfare Commission.
+The Mental Welfare Commission for Scotland is an independent statutory body.
+It has a duty to safeguard the interests of people who are mentally unwell through illness or have a learning disability, whether in hospital or in the community.
+It has a particular duty to check that practitioners follow the principles about providing services and compulsory treatment.
+Anyone with a mental disorder or their carers can contact the Mental Welfare Commission.